yadayada/acd_cli/README.md

  * "smart" folder syncing
  * shell completion for remote paths
- * processing of incremental changes
  * ... minor stuff

 ##Quick start

 On the first start of the program (try ``./acd_cli.py sync``), you will have to complete the OAuth procedure.
-You will be asked to visit a URL (https://tensile-runway-92512.appspot.com/), possibly login and grant access for 'acd_cli_oa'.
+A browser tab will open and you will be asked to log in or grant access for 'acd_cli_oa'.
-The JSON data displayed then must be pasted into a file named 'oauth_data' in the application directory.
+Signing in or clicking on 'Continue' will download a JSON file named `oauth_data`, which must be placed in the application directory.

+You may view the Appspot source code at https://tensile-runway-92512.appspot.com/src.

 ##Usage